Northwestern Wildcats Logo

 What is the Northwestern Wildcats?

-A Northwestern University athletic community that has been in existence since 1975.
-The university supports the development of 14 sports played by eight men’s and 11 women’s teams.
+A Northwestern University athletic community that has existed since 1975.
+The university supports the development of 14 sports, with eight men’s and 11 women’s teams.

 1959 – 1967